primefaces/primefaces/docs/9_0/core/dynamiccontent.md

 ### @ViewScoped support

-As the resource is streamed in a second request, which isn't bound to any viewstate, _@ViewScoped_ beans are not supported.
+As the resource is streamed in a second request, which is not bound to any viewstate, _@ViewScoped_ beans are not supported.
-A common pattern is to pass the informations, which are probably stored in your _@ViewScoped_ bean, via request parameters as you can see in the next chapter.
+A common pattern is to pass the information, which is probably stored in your _@ViewScoped_ bean, via request parameters as you can see in the next chapter.

 ### MethodExpression support

-As the _ValueExpression_ is evaluated in the second request, not when rendering the view, a _MethodExpression_ and method parameters are not supported.
+As the _ValueExpression_ is evaluated in the second request, not when rendering the view, a _MethodExpression_ and method parameters are **NOT** supported.

 ### Pass parameters to the resource request